calhall/BlackWatch/README.md

 Here we will create a separate database containing two example detection points.
 (HTTP Verb & Login Page)

-To create the database enter  `use Configuration`  and then add a single record to initiate the database
+To create the database enter  `use Configuration`  and then add a single record to initiate the database.
 	* Create record - `dp1 = {dpName : "HTTP Verb", Limit : "2", Period : "60"}`
 	* Create record - `dp2 = {dpName : "Login Page", Limit : "3", Period : "30"}`
 	* Add the record - db.DetectionPoints.insert(dp1);